 In summary, any school will do if the desired outcome is to operate a vehicle, however if interested in learning proven defensive driving skills to prepare you or a loved one for the hazards of driving in the worst state in the nation for traffic collisions, then make certain you find a school that can deliver on that strategy.

 At SunCoast Traffic School we care about your safety, and take a personal interest in the safety of each student we work with by placing a heavy focus on defensive driving practices to avoid collision traps and the mistakes of other drivers.
 Our lead instructor has developed, implemented, and managed the delivery of training with some of the largest and safest vehicle fleets in the U.S. and has the training, experience, and credentials many in the traffic/driving school industry lack to be effective.
-Some of our qualifications may be reviewed by clicking “HERE”.
+Our story and qualifications may be reviewed “HERE”.

 Please give us a call to discuss how we can help you, or a family member, survive Florida’s dangerous roadways.

-- a review of vehicle controls and dynamics,
+- an introduction or review of vehicle controls and dynamics,

-- evaluate the students basic behind the wheel skill level to determine lesson direction,
+- evaluation of the students skill level to determine lesson direction,

-- Students wishing to improve their road test skills prior to taking the skills exam, will first need to demonstrate they can drive defensively, regardless of of their perceived skill level or number of lessons taken with other schools.
-A 2 hour minimum lesson ($90 within 20 miles / $100 outside 20 mile radius from our office) is required for any single “evaluation” of a student’s skill level prior to preparing them for the DHSMV driving skills/road test exam.
+- Students wishing to improve their road test skills prior to taking the skills exam, will first need to demonstrate they can drive safely/defensively, regardless of of their perceived skill level or number of lessons taken with other schools.
+A 2 hour minimum lesson is required for any single “evaluation” of a student’s skill level prior to preparing them for the DHSMV driving skills/road test exam.